Male professional after email account takeover

 What Is Email Account Takeover?

-Email account takeover is the unauthorised access or control of someone else's email account.
+Email account takeover is when someone gains unauthorised access to your email account.

 Who’s At Risk Of Email Account Takeover?

-Anyone with an email account is at risk of email account takeover.
+Anyone with an email account can be targeted.

 How Do Hackers Gain Access To Your Email Account?